Vertical Reading: the Contemporary Book in its Historical Context

 Current Faculty: Peter Koch

-Class discussions will also focus on how to build stronger connections between contemporary artist books, rare books of the past, and current academic practices in the liberal arts in order to strengthen client use of artist books in classroom situations.
+Class discussions will also focus on how to build strong connections between contemporary books, rare books of the past, and current practices in the arts all in order to strengthen client use of contemporary books in classroom and curatorial situations.